sgmurphy/wordpress-plugins/filter-everything/readme.txt

 == Upgrade Notice ==

-= 1.8.4 =
+= 1.8.5 =
-*Release Date - 08 April 2024*
+*Release Date - 15 May 2024*
+* Dev   - Added "Labels for Chips" option to configure chip labels
-* Dev   - Tested and improved compatibility with WordPress 6.5
+* Dev   - Added "Dropdown Label" option
-* Fix   - Fixed issue with preview products in draft status and PHP > 8.2
+* Tweak - The "Show in Chips" option was hidden due to lack of demand
-* Fix   - Fixed JS error occurred on type in the Search field input
+* Tweak - Now default terms order in a Custom Field is the same as in ACF field
+* Tweak - If ACF field terms have labels, they displays in the Filters widget instead of values
-* Fix   - Issue with incorrect attribute 'for' in the Filters Widget title label
+* Fix   - Fixed issue with WPML and Homepage in different languages